Food . Music . Culture

 This 13-day festival will go on from June 19th to July 1st at Larwill Park, Vancouver, BC.
 It will be jam packed with family entertainment and activities that provides a platform for true history and authentic traditions to shine.

-Wikiupedia is a location based Indigenous Knowledge Network of stories and trails.
-We invite you to explore, discover and experience cultural stories, traditional place names and trails during the Kanata Festival.
+Wikiup is a location based Indigenous Knowledge Network of stories and trails.
+We invite you to explore, discover and experience cultural stories on this growing network.

 Frequently Asked Questions

-The Kanata Festival, on Turtle Island, is a 13-day celebration of indigenous people, showcasing culture, music, art and cuisine.
-It is the only cultural festival of its kind: specifically designed to celebrate indigenous voices.
+The Kanata Festival, on Turtle Island, was a 13-day celebration of indigenous people, showcasing culture, music, art and cuisine.
+It was a first of its kind cultural festival specifically designed to celebrate indigenous voices.

-This family-friendly event is like no other and it is one the largest events celebrating Canada’s 150th birthday!
-This festival will also feature live performances and engaging exhibitions where everyone can be a part of true indigenous history and authentic aboriginal experiences.
+This family-friendly event was like no other and it was one the largest events celebrating Canada’s 150th birthday!
+This festival featured live performances and engaging exhibitions where everyone could be a part of true indigenous history and authentic aboriginal experiences.